WSU-CptS322-Fall2021/SmileApp-Tasks/README_milestone1.md

   ```

     Note:  Smile App starter code uses a "factory method" (i.e., `create_app()`) to create the flask application in `smile.py`.
 This is similar to the Student App structure in v.14.
     In the `.flaskenv` file, we set the `FLASK_APP` environment variable `smile.py` to specify how flask should load the application.
-However, if Flask can't read the this file correctly, it will try to access the database before it is initialized for the app and it will give the following error: "sqlalchemy.exc.OperationalError".
+However, if the `python-dotenv` package is not installed, it will not import the `FLASK_APP` environment variable correctly and  it will try to access the database before it is initialized for the app and it will give the following error: "sqlalchemy.exc.OperationalError".
 So, when the `student.db` file is created for first time, make sure that you launch your application using the command
-    ` python smile.py`.
+    ` python smile.py` or make sure that `python-dotenv` is installed.
     Alternatively, you can use the following command:

     On Windows:  `set FLASK_DEBUG=1 && set FLASK_APP=smile.py && python -m flask run`